rogerskeie/autoMutePlus/README.md

 - A toolbar button to enable and disable auto mute.
 - A whitelist (never muted, even with auto mute enabled).
 - A blacklist (always muted, even with auto mute disabled).
+- A context menu to add domain or URL to whitelist or blacklist.
+- Ability to mute or unmute all tabs from the context menu.

 https://addons.mozilla.org/en-US/firefox/addon/auto-mute-plus/